 Thankfully, more enterprise executives — particularly CMOs — are starting to recognize the value of providing high-quality, fully accessible data for their marketing organizations.

 Forrester VP, Principal Analyst Lori Wizdo noted how, in light of COVID-19 and related changes to the business landscape, many CMOs are placing a renewed focus on data quality.

 - “With so much engagement shifting to digital marketing … marketers are asking ‘If we don’t now, will we ever?’ as they realize how important it is to have quality data and to have the capacities to turn that data into insights that can drive targeted, personalized engagement.”

 Of course, not every large-scale business is the same.
-Some CMOs will have no choice but to eliminate marketing tools from their stacks to weather the storm that is 2020.
+Some CMOs will have no choice but to eliminate marketing tools from their stacks to weather the storm.

 Having said that, Gartner VP Analyst Ewan McIntyre indicated there are three essential marketing technologies enterprise brands are least likely to cut as they navigate the new normal (and maintain a focus on the post-pandemic business climate):

 - “CMOs believe technology will help them navigate through difficult times and recover faster, and thus will continue to shield these investments — like customer data platforms, mobile marketing platforms, and digital commerce — from further cost efficiencies.”

 It’s the first technology McIntyre listed that’s arguably the most crucial one enterprise marketing leaders and their teams need to both withstand the ‘down’ period (a.k.a.
 2020) and come out the other side (2021 and beyond) stronger than ever.